TexasInstruments/tinyml-tensorlab/docs/Windows_Subsytem_for_Linux.md

 ### Step 3.2
 #### 3.2.1: System level proxy for `apt` to work

-* Firstly check if you can do a `sudo apt install docker.io`, if you can- then skip this step.
+* Firstly check if you can do a `sudo apt install docker.io`, if you can, then skip this step.
   * docker isn't really required.
 Just to check if connection is possible to an external network.
 * If not, you have to configure `apt` to be able to connect to your network